-Honorary membership is available to individuals who have maintained contractor membership for 10 or more consecutive years, maintained contractor membership within two years of nomination as an honorary member, provided extraordinary service or made significant contributions to the industry or chapter, have retired completely from the industry, and are nominated for honorary status by their chapter.
+Honorary membership is available to individuals who have provided extraordinary service, or made significant contributions to the industry, or have furthered the objectives of the association.
+Either the Chapters or IEC National can submit nominations.
 Nominations must be approved by the IEC National Membership Committee and the IEC National Board of Directors.
 Honorary members pay no dues, have no vote in IEC affairs, and cannot hold national office.
-Each IEC Chapter may have at least one honorary member and up to a maximum equal to no more than five percent of its contractor member total.